 551-256-7850

-This stunning giant consists of multi-level indoor and outdoor spots to hang, The RoofTop and The Terrace.
+This stunning giant consists of multi-level indoor and outdoor spots to hang, The Rooftop and The Terrace.
 While the food is top notch (think roasted wild mushroom toast, baked crab fondue or fried Amish chicken wings), the star of this spot is the cocktail list.
 Sip Jersey-inspired libations like the Green Tea Long Island (vodka, gin, white rum, Nonino Amaro, green tea lemonade, lemon simple syrup) or Where’s Waldo (Knob Creek rye, absinthe, cognac, Demarara, Peychauds, walnut bitters).

 Rumba Cubana